Is Pet au Pairs for me?

 Who will be training my dog?

-Meg currently works as the only trainer at Pet au Pairs, but does from time to time employ the help of close friends and family when she needs an extra set of hands for certain training scenarios.
+Meg currently works as the only trainer at Pet au Pairs, but does from time to time employ the help of others when she needs an extra set of hands for certain training scenarios.

 YOU will also be training your dog.
 While we get things off to a solid start and provide you the tools needed to maintain our work, you will still need to practice and maintain the training we have established.